- On April 10, 2019

 Where to find the best restaurants near Colosseum, Rome?

-Celio and Monti are the two main neighbourhoods near the Colosseum and they both have an excellent selection of places to eat; whether it be lunch, dinner, a gelato or a quick bite.
+Celio and Monti are the two main neighbourhoods in Colosseo area.
+They both have an excellent selection of places to eat near the Colosseum Rome.
+Whether it be lunch, dinner, a gelato or a quick bite.

 Find out all the restaurants location